Robby Anderson Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Matchup vs. Tampa Bay

-- In his four matchups against the Buccaneers, Anderson's 68.2 receiving yards average is 28.7 more than his over/under for Sunday's game (39.5).
+- Anderson has averaged 68.2 receiving yards per game over his four career matchups against the Buccaneers, 31.7 more than his over/under in Sunday's game.

 - Anderson has caught a touchdown pass versus the Buccaneers once, but did not have multiple TDs in that game.